Rithik-93/simpli-backend/CMS_SETUP.md

 # CMS Setup Guide

-This guide will help you set up the CMS (Content Management System) with MongoDB integration for the SimplifyHomes application.
+This guide will help you set up the CMS (Content Management System) with MongoDB integration for the Interior Calculator application.

 ## Prerequisites